oroinc/documentation/user_guide/reports.rst

 The Oro Platform gives you the opportunity to create customized reports about the entities in your application.

-To manage your custom reports, go to *Reports & Segments*/*Manage Custom Reports*.
+To manage your custom reports, go to *Reports & Segments* → *Manage Custom Reports*.
 You'll see a list of all created reports:

 .. image:: /user_guide/img/reports/reports.png